The best hotel bars in Paris

-Rousing santés and popped corks all round — Paris’s hotel bar scene is in good health indeed.
+Rousing santés and popped corks all round — in 2026, Paris’s hotel bar scene is in good health indeed.
 Start with a strong stylish base in the city’s coolest and most central arrondissements; add spirit aplenty and tweak to your tastes (French Empire finery, Bobo insouciance…); then get cocktail wizards, encyclopaedic sommeliers and tech-led tastemakers to shake things up, and you’re guaranteed a good night.
 In all senses — after all, your bed is just steps away.

 From Montmartre’s cobbled back streets to dirty-glam South Pigalle and the pomp of Place de la Concorde, our pick of the best hotel bars in Paris will keep you buzzed from l’apéro to à bientôt.